 If you have a warrant out for your arrest in New York, it means living your life in fear.
-Whether you are a suspect for a serious felony or you missed a court date for a misdemeanor, you must live with the constant fear of being picked up any time by New York police or other law enforcement officers in and around Queens, N.Y.
+Whether you are a suspect for a serious felony or you missed a court date for a misdemeanor, you never know when contact with a police officer might result in your arrest.

-If you do not appear in the courtroom and have not otherwise resolved the citation or reset your court date, the judge will issue a bench warrant.
+If you do not appear in the courtroom and have not otherwise resolved the case or reset the court date, the judge will issue a bench warrant.
 The bench warrant commands police to arrest you wherever and whenever they find you.
-Police typically run a search for warrants when they pull you over for a traffic infraction.
-If your name appears in that search, the officer has little to no discretion — he or she must arrest you.

 An arrest warrant may also be issued if you miss any other court obligation, like failure to pay a fine or appear for sentencing.

 When the district attorney presents allegations to the grand jury and they return an indictment, the court may also issue an arrest warrant.
 For these types of warrants, the police are more likely to arrive at your home or even your work to put you under arrest.
 They might even escort you out of your office in handcuffs in front of your co-workers.